Close-up of a dog, possibly a hound, being held by a person wearing a beige knit sweater outdoors with green and yellow foliage in the background.

 I saw an absolute love bug coming out in him.
 He was beginning to drop all the ‘tough guy’ attitude and soften.
 I could not believe what I was seeing and experiencing with him.
 It completely changed the way I was thinking about aggression and patterns we developed over time, be it human or canine, that then translate to poor behavior.

 Rhody’s story is so common.
 Being too quick to pass judgment on any dog is doing them a disservice.
 We were pandemic companions.
 While my private practice for humans was suffering from the shutdowns, I chose to learn canine anatomy and looked into how I could help more dogs like Rhody while professionally shifting gears.
+I officially launched my canine services during this time of living life with Rhody in 2018.

-Over the past 23 years, I’ve been operating Structural Integration and RolfYoga clinics on the east coast and Texas.
-I graduated from The Guild for Structural Integration formerly based in Boulder, CO in 2005.
-I am currently enrolled in the Diploma Program with The London College of Animal Osteopathy in Canine Manual Osteopathy as well as The Waldrup Animal Somatic Method program.
-I am slated for graduation in both this year.
-I am also FEAR FreeCertified.
+Over the past two decades, I’ve been operating Structural Integration and RolfYoga clinics on the East Coast and in Texas.
+I graduated from The Guild for Structural Integration in 2005.
+I am currently enrolled in the Diploma Program with The London College of Animal Osteopathy in Canine Manual Osteopathy, as well as The Waldrup Animal Somatic Method program.
+I am Fear Free Certified.